MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 ...

-However, a Net Use command, a Get-WmiObject command for the Win32_LogicalDisk class, and a **Get-WmiObject** command for the Win32_NetworkConnection class find only the persistent X: drive because Windows PowerShell temporary drives are known only to Windows PowerShell.If you close the Windows PowerShell session and then open a new one, the PSDrive: drive is gone, and the X: drive persists.
+However, a Net Use command, a Get-WmiObject command for the Win32_LogicalDisk class, and a **Get-WmiObject** command for the Win32_NetworkConnection class find only the persistent X: drive because PowerShell temporary drives are known only to PowerShell.If you close the PowerShell session and then open a new one, the PSDrive: drive is gone, and the X: drive persists.
 Therefore, when deciding which method to use to map network drives, consider how you will use the drive, whether it has to be persistent, and whether the drive has to be visible to other Windows features.
 PS C:\> Net Use

 Status       Local     Remote                    Network